nfriche-criteo/prez-bot/README.md

 * Picks the row whose **Date** falls in the current week (Mon–Sun).
 In testing mode it can target **today only**.
 * Posts a Slack message using a **title**, a **blank line**, then a **templated body**.
 Templates can **rotate** weekly or be picked **randomly**.

-If there’s no matching row for the week, it posts one of the "no presenter" messages.
+If there’s no matching row for the week, it posts a message using one of the "no presenter" templates.

 ---